SihaoCheng/scattering_transform/index.md

 ## The need for better statistics
 Quantifying textures and patterns in a field requires a statistical vocabulary.
 The power spectrum, although widely used for a number of good reasons, extracts only limited information from a field.
-Below, I show two fields with very different textures and features but exactly the same power spectrum.
+Below, I show two fields with very different textures (and, as one can imagine, different underlying physics) but exactly the same power spectrum.
 To distinguish them, one needs to go beyond power spectrum!
 <br>
 <img src="https://github.com/SihaoCheng/scattering_transform/blob/master/beyond_power_spectrum.png?raw=true" width="500" />